 Also include keywords in H1 tags (your primary header), but make sure your heading flows smoothly without juxtaposing unnatural keywords.
 Shoot for the fine balance between pleasing the Google bot and writing content that's easy on human eyes.

-For instance, "Great Internet Marketing Solutions" sounds a little forced, whereas "Learn the Internet Marketing Solutions that Drive Real Results" uses the same long tail keyword with a bit more flare.
-Use action verbs to grab people’s attention and aim for somewhere fewer than 70 characters to please search engines.
+For instance, "Great Internet Marketing Solutions" might sound a little cliche, whereas "Learn the Internet Marketing Solutions that Drive Real Results" uses the same long tail keyword with a bit more flare.
+Use action verbs to grab people’s attention and aim for somewhere fewer than 70 characters to please searchers and search engines alike.

 3) Optimize Those URLs